ggalloro/cicerone/README.md

 # Cicerone

-Cicerone is an AI-based travel assistant that creates tourist itineraries for any location (city, region, or country).
+Cicerone is an AI-based travel assistant that creates tourist itineraries.
 It uses a single agent to understand user preferences and generate a plan for a trip.

+## Project Goal

+The goal of this project is to demonstrate how to build a simple web application using the Google Agent Development Kit (ADK).
+The application uses a single agent to generate a travel itinerary based on user input.

 ## Application Capabilities

 The application provides the following capabilities:

-- **Itinerary Generation for Any Location:** The agent takes a location, user interests, budget, and available time to generate an itinerary.
+- **Itinerary Generation:** The agent takes a location, user interests, budget, and available time to generate a travel itinerary.
 - **Location Suggestions:** The agent uses Google Maps to find attractions and restaurants that match user interests.
 - **Route Planning:** The itinerary includes a schedule with routes, travel times, and public transportation advice.
 - **Web Interface:** A web interface is provided to input travel preferences and view the generated itinerary.